Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 You agree to the trial team asking for a piece of cancer tissue from when you were first diagnosed or from when your cancer came back.
 If this isn’t available you must agree to give a new tissue sample.

 This is to confirm what type of cancer you have.
-For people with endometrial clear cell cancer, ovarian clear cell cancer or endometriosis-related clear cell cancer it is also to look for certain changes (mutations and protein loss) related to the ARID1A gene.
+For people with endometrial clear cell cancer, ovarian clear cell cancer or endometriosis-related clear cell cancer it is also to look for certain changes ( and protein loss) related to the ARID1A

 There are 2 stages in this trial.
 The 2nd stage will open to recruitment if the results of the 1st stage look promising.

-In the 1st stage there are 4 groups (cohorts).
-At the start 10 people join each group.
+In the 1st stage 10 people join each group.
 The team will ask more people to join if the treatment looks promising.

-This group is for people with clear cell cancer of the ovaries, endometrium or endometriosis related and your cancer cells have the abnormal ARIDA1 protein.
+This group is now closed.
+It was for people with clear cell cancer of the ovaries, endometrium or endometriosis related and your cancer cells have the abnormal ARIDA1 protein.

-In this group you have ceralasertib on its own.
+In this group they had ceralasertib on its own.

 Group 2

-This group is for people with clear cell cancer of the ovaries, endometrium or endometriosis related and your cancer cells don’t have the abnormal ARIDA1 protein.
+This group is now closed.
+It was for people with clear cell cancer of the ovaries, endometrium or endometriosis related and your cancer cells don’t have the abnormal ARIDA1 protein.

-In this group you have ceralasertib in combination with olaparib.
+In this group they had ceralasertib in combination with olaparib.

 Group 3